 A collaboration of Digital Artist Chris Ziegler with Dancer Unita Gay Galiluyo and Composer Hugo Paquete.

 Ovid's ‘pygmalion’ redefined - a body in morphogenesis.
-A solo performance, where the dancer is using digital, visual, sensory sonic technology and haptic material interactions to create a corpus of images and generated sounds.
+A solo performance, where the dancer uses haptic material and sensory sonic technology to create a digital "corps" of images and sounds through movement.

 generates a visual and acoustic environment through movement.
 It focusses the view on the moving body.

 The performance begins with the invisible "virtual" body.
 Movement can only be recognized through an interactive light costume.
 On the dancer’s body 8 iPads sense acceleration and an customized APP flashes when a joint moves.
 The light figurine develops shape and character.

 The dancer body fills another’s body skin.
 A glowing body animates the space.
 This scene is about body, puppet and puppeteering.

 In the third part of the trilogy the dancer’s interest goes towards his own body seen as a sculpture.
 He moves in a cocoon, casting light on his skin from within.
 The dancers outside the cocoon plays with acoustic recordings of his own breathing, performing with the sensor devices from the first scene, concluding a circle of referring to past events of the performance.